BBualdo/Life-is-a-Game/README.md

 60. I have created ```IEmailService``` interface with ```SendEmailAsync``` method and use it in both ```RequestPasswordResetAsync``` and ```ResetPasswordAsync``` methods.
 First method will take email, find user by that email and send generated token via email.
 Second one will use those information to reset user's password to new one which he will provide when clicking the received email.
 61. Configured **Azure Communication Service** with generated subdomain and passed ConnectionString to user-secrets.
 62. Created ```AzureEmailService``` and configured token provider to get password reset token.
 Everything is working.
-63. Implemented UI to let user enter email in case of password reset.
+63. Implemented UI to let user enter email in case of password reset and provided appropriate method in ```AuthService```.
+64. Did the same for password reset, React component checks if there is an email and reset token, and lets user enter his new password.
+It's then sent to API endpoint and the password is changed.

 ### 🧰 Built with